EmileArseneault/Morning/README.md

     morning -n

 This will then ask you to type a message line per line that you can end with EOL.
-This message will then be displayed tommorow morning.
+This message will then be displayed tomorrow morning.

 If you want the message to be displayed several days after you can tell it like so :